-There’s too much to say regarding our experience from day one to now here in Canada it wasn’t easy and it wasn’t impossible, lots of ups and downs we did meet in our way.
+We are soo happy that we gonna start a new life there, me, my husband and our 3 kids in a a semi detached house with 3 bedrooms.
+We are very excited to start living there and call this place our home, our own home.
+There’s too much to say regarding our experience from day one to now here in Canada… it wasn’t easy and it wasn’t impossible, lots of ups and downs we did meet in our way.
 It’s not over yet but at least we almost there.
 But thanks to you Shakira, thanks to all the people that look forward to help newcomers and try to reach out to them.
-You don’t know how it feels deep inside, we really really appreciate it.
+We really really appreciate it.
 Thank you soo much for all the support.
-Unfortunately there’s is no words to express how thankful we are to you and your organizations and all the people that try their best to make it easy for us.
+Unfortunately there’s is no words to express how thankful we are to you and your organization and all the people that try their best to make it easy for us.
 Thank you again, Love you Lots!
 We will always be grateful to you, Shakira.
-May Allah bless you and your whole family.
-You are always in our payers.
+You are always in our prayers.

 I am writing this email because I want to tell you that I am glad that I met you because you save me at the most important moment in my life.
 I am a single mother living with my teenage daughter in Toronto on work visa only.
-In September last year I went to ask for help at Service Canada here in Etobicoke, they gave me your phone number and I called you that time and you were so helpful from the first moment we met at the Wellesley Place and you told me because I had no work permit it was difficult for you to help me to find me job; however you told me whenever I get my work permit I can call you back and then in February I called you again.
-I told you if I don’t find work within ten days I will have to leave Canada, you were so kind and you introduced me to a family restaurant the Shawarma Frenzy at Pape Avenue.
+In September last year I went to ask for help at Service Canada here in Etobicoke, they gave me your phone number and I called you that time and you were so helpful from the first moment we met at the Wellesley Place… you told me because I had no work permit it was difficult for you to help me to find a job; however you told me whenever I get my work permit I can call you back and then in February I called you again.
+I told you if I don’t find work within ten days I will have to leave Canada… you were so kind and you introduced me to a family restaurant the Shawarma Frenzy at Pape Avenue.
 They were exactly how you introduced them to me, they interviewed me and then hired me the next day.
 They are very kind people and I started to work with them right away.

 I am so happy with that job because not only I took care of my work permit but also I made my immigration documents to apply for PR.
 Also the most important they are so nice people as you told me.
-I appreciate you for all the help you gave me and also for the kindness you have as a person, whenever I called you answered me you were there for me, thank you thank you a lot !!
+I appreciate you for all the help you gave me and also for the kindness you have as a person, whenever I called and you answered you were there for me, thank you, thank you a lot !!
 Happy Mother’s Day!!